IPFS glossary

 # Delegated routing

 Delegated routing is a mechanism by which IPFS implementations can offload content routing, peer routing, and naming (IPNS) to another process/server.
-The most widely adopted vendor-agnostic spec for delegated routing is the Delegated Routing V1 HTTP API (opens new window).
+The most widely adopted vendor-agnostic spec for delegated routing is the Delegated Routing V1 HTTP API (opens new window) with public utility instance at delegated-ipfs.dev/routing/v1.

 Delegated routing is useful in browsers and other constrained environments where it's infeasible to be a DHT client/server.
 More broadly, it enables experimentation and innovation in content routing while maintaining interoperability and modularity.